LDonn32/pands-weekly-tasks/README.md

     # Prompt the user for their 10 character account number.
     account_number = input("Please enter your 10-character account number: ")
 ```
 I am using len() function == 10 to make sure that the input is exactly 10 characters.
 I used this resource [len() Function] on w3schools.(https://www.w3schools.com/python/ref_func_len.asp).
-I make the I am using the [-4:] slice which will take from the 4th character from the end to the end.
+I am using the [-4:] slice which will take from the 4th character from the end to the end.
+I refer to information on [Datacamp.com](https://www.datacamp.com/tutorial/python-slice) on how to do this.
 ```
 # Check if the input length is actually 10 characters.
 if len(account_number) == 10: